ALLann123/Ransomware-in-Python/README.md

 # Ransomware-in-Python
 Ransomware is malcious code that holds the victim machine hostage by encrypting its files.
 Encrypt is the process of scrambling data in as systematic way.
-In the above program we are going to use Asymetric cryptography(public key cryptography).
-This form of cryptography uses two pairs of keys instead of a single shared key that is it generates a public key which everyone can see and a private key which is never shared.
-Messages that are encrypted with a public key can only be decrypted with a single private key and vice versa.
-This guarantes that the messahe came from you.
+In the above program, we are going to use asymmetric cryptography (public key cryptography).
+This form of cryptography uses two keys instead of a single shared key.
+We generate a public key, which everyone can see, and a private key, which is never shared.
+Messages encrypted with a public key can only be decrypted with the corresponding private key, and vice versa.
+This guarantees that the message came from you.

           kali> pip3 install cryptography

-NOTE: We are going to generate and use a symmetric key to encrypt the user's files.
-As the attacker, we will encrypt the symmetric key (used to encrypt the files) using our public key.
-When the program terminates, the symmetric key will be deleted.
+NOTE: We will generate and use a symmetric key to encrypt the user's files.
+As attackers, we will encrypt the symmetric key (used for encrypting the files) using our public key.
+Once the program terminates, the symmetric key will be deleted.

 # Tutorial
 We first generate a pair of public and private keys using openssl library which is a build in tool on kali linux.